usfslk/Lumen/README.md

-## Lumen
+# Building a social network using React.js and Firebase

-We’re going to be building a basic list of items that you do CRUD to - create, read (update and delete in the next chapter).
+We’re going to be creatinga basic list of items that you do CRUD to - create, read (update and delete in the next chapter).
 The feature itself is nothing special, it’s really just a skeleton that demonstrates how to do the most common operations with React and Firebase.

-Here are a few important concepts for this lesson.
+*Here are a few important concepts for this lesson.*

-Firebase is a real-time NoSQL cloud database (but also cloud storage and messaging and authentication service) that helps you build apps without building the backend.
+Firebase is a real-time **NoSQL** cloud database (but also `cloud storage` , `messaging` and `authentication service`) that helps you build apps without building the backend.
 It abstracts away most of your complex server-side features.
-You can save and retrieve JSON objects, build user authentication, and get data updates in real-time across connected devices.
+You can save and retrieve **JSON** objects, build user authentication, and get data updates in real-time across connected devices.

 This tutorial will take you from zero to a realtime React app with just a few lines of code.
-This tutorial assumes you have Node.js and NPM installed on your local system.
-First thing we need to do is create a fresh new app, let's call it lumen:
+This tutorial assumes you have Node.js and NPM installed on your local system and a basic understanding of how React works and ES6 syntax.
+First thing we need to do is create a fresh new app, let's call it lumen.

+##### Kicking things off from the command line:

     npx create-react-app lumen
     cd lumen

 Installing Firebase and Bootstrap
-Let’s kick things off from the command line:

     yarn add firebase bootstrap reactstrap
     yarn start